Keys to Effective Buy Local Campaigns

 Get the Guide to Campaigns That Work -- Free!

-This primer can't replace the tools, templates, support network and personal guidance you enjoy through joining AMIBA, provides a great way to help potential collaborators understand the power of a well-run buy local campaign and key principles to get started.
+This primer can't replace the tools, templates, support network and personal guidance you enjoy through joining AMIBA, but it provides a great way to help understand the power of a well-run campaign and key principles to get started.
+Thanks to American Express OPEN for underwriting that enabled production of this primer and free distribution.

 Important clarification: Some reports on the success of these initiatives neglect to mention the surveys measure only the impact of campaigns sustained by grassroots organizations that distinguish locally-owned independent businesses from franchises and chains.
 In recent years, hundreds of buy local campaigns only to fade away quickly with little impact.
 Be careful not to confuse the survey results with poorly-run campaigns that are too common.